ysoftwareab/yplatform/doc/how-to-release.md

 # and publish by pushing the v0.0.1 tag to the remote as is
 make release/v.1.2.3-hotfix.1

-# this is then picked up by Travis CI, which will then publish the artifacts as a github release
+# this is then picked up by the CI, which will then publish the artifacts as a github release
 ```

 If you haven't done so already, please remember to merge your fixes to the `master` branch e.g. via `git cherry-pick`.